guybeckenstein/multiplayer-trivia-quiz/README.md

 # Implementation of a multiplayer trivia quiz
-Based on Python networking course
+Based on Python networking course.

+Console web app